mzmpy/marked/README.md

 - ⚖️ light-weight while implementing all markdown features from the supported flavors & specifications
 - 🌐 works in a browser, on a server, or from a command line interface (CLI)

+## Statement

+This is a project that fork from [marked](https://github.com/markedjs/marked).
+[Katex](https://github.com/KaTeX/KaTeX) is be introduced into it for supporting rendering latex.
+User should be noticed that the package is not be tested for the part of using katex.
+So it should be only used for individual purpose.

 ## Demo

 Checkout the [demo page](https://marked.js.org/demo/) to see marked in action ⛹️